 Last but not least, who are your favorite artists, directors, and actors/actresses?
 List your top choices.

-In addition to the ones mentioned above, I really like Tarantino – with his excellent and super cool dialogues.
+In addition to the ones mentioned above, I really like Tarantino, with his excellent and super cool dialogue.
 Also, Sofia Coppola, Woody Allen, David Lynch, Orson Welles, Miloš Forman, along with their muse actors, and many, many others.

 Below you have her crucial exhibitions so far.
 Additionally, you can find her collages on her Instagram page – margaritaisart or on her website, margaritaisart.wordpress.com.
-Whether you need a collage or a sculpture, feel free to DM her.
+Whether you need a collage, a collage movie poster, or a sculpture, feel free to DM her.
 You can also contact her via her LinkedIn profile or via her email, margaritaisart@gmail.com.

 She may be shy, but she’s extremely professional.